03/04/2025

 Example: Old Spice’s “The Man Your Man Could Smell Like”

-TikTok offers short-form, user-generated content style ads that thrive on creativity and trends.
+TikTok’s short-form, user-generated style ads thrive on creativity and trends.

 Example: e.l.f.
 Cosmetics’ #EyesLipsFace Challenge